 The Client identified the need to support its employees and decided it had two options available to resolve its issues.

-The first was to provide these services in-house by incorporating and setting up its own infrastructure in each territory.
+Provide these services in-house by incorporating and setting up its own infrastructure in each territory.
 This included company incorporation, bank account setup, payroll registration, annual accounting requirements, legal and HR support.

 the professionalism of the team